-- i) The function is to demonstrate a level of situational awareness of the process it is executing (Monitoring) - ii) The function is to be able to evaluate the inputs which it is receiving (Analyze) - iii) The function is to be able to offer up options for the course of action and decide based on the options provided by the Function (Decision) - iv) The function is to be able to execute the decision (Action).
-Alternatively, this stage may be carried out by humans.
+- The function is to demonstrate a level of situational awareness of the process it is i) executing (Monitoring) - The function is to be able to evaluate the inputs which it is receiving (Analyze) ii) - The function is to be able to offer up options for the course of action and decide based on iii) the options provided by the Function (Decision) - The function is to be able to execute the decision (Action).
+Alternatively, this stage may iv) be carried out by humans.

-2.1.2 Operator and Operations Supervision Level
+2.1.2 Operator and Operations Supervision Level (1 October 2024)

 An operator is to be designated and will have responsibility over the Autonomous Function.
 The operator may be physically located onboard the vessel or in a remote location.
-The operator station is to be constantly manned.
+The operator station is to be constantly manned during designated periods of operation.